Frequently Asked Questions

 What personal things can I take with me when I move into a new home?

 Cross contamination is something to seriously consider when moving items from a mold/mycotoxin contaminated home into a new, non-contaminated environment.
-If you or your family members tested positive on the urine mycotoxin test, your environment samples tested positive for mycotoxins, and your ERMI results come back showing a high indoor mold spore count, there is potential for items inside this environment to be contaminated with mold and/or mycotoxins.
+If you or your family members tested positive on the urine mycotoxin test, your environment samples tested positive for mold and/or mycotoxins, there is potential for items inside this environment to be contaminated with mold and/or mycotoxins.
 We recommend you consult with your environmental inspector and specifically ask which items will be safe to move into your new, non-contaminated environment.

 How do I find a home/apartment that is safe and doesn’t have mold/mycotoxins?